EL-S/RoyalRoadAPI/README.md

 	#considering implementing a function to return chapter content and information from a given fiction_id and chapter_num, or just a chapter_id, or potentially, a chapter_link

+If using login.py it is possible to login to royalroad amd request secure pages, read messages amd even send messages.
+Eg.

+login_object = login("username","password")
+    #logs into an account and returns the security keys and cookies in the login_object

+status = send_message(login_object,"userid","subject","message")
+    #returns true if the message successfully sent, and none if not.